How to get rid of those nasty stains for good!Shari

 Calling in the Pros

 DIY stain removal and painting is not for everyone.
 It requires a lot of knowledge, patience and persistence.
-If you live in Western Pennsylvania or the Greater Tampa areas and would like some assistance with your project, reach out to the expert painting team at ImageWorks Painting to schedule a free consultation today.
-Give us a call at 813-570-8800 (Tampa) or 724-898-2446 (Pittsburgh), or request a visit online.
+If you live in Western Pennsylvania area and would like some assistance with your project, reach out to the expert painting team at ImageWorks Painting to schedule a free consultation today.
+Give us a call at 724-898-2446, or request a visit online.